pace-gt/redoc/README.md

 which may involve compiling source code or running a program.
 This is called a sanity check.

-Many HPC clusters also wish to provice their users with documentation for each software module.
+Many HPC clusters also wish to provice their users with a guide or documentation for each software module.
 This documentation might instruct them to load the module and walk them through an example using its functionality- quite possibly the same example that was used for the Reframe sanity check.